nourmokhtar/breastCancerBOT/README.md

 A Retrieval-Augmented Generation (RAG) AI assistant for breast cancer information and support, powered by Qdrant and web search fallback.

+## 🧠 Mental Health Support

+**Important Mental Health Statement:**

+This chatbot is designed to provide information and emotional support for individuals affected by breast cancer.
+However, it is **NOT a substitute for professional medical or mental health care**.

+- 🤝 **Emotional Support**: The chatbot can provide comfort, information, and a listening ear during difficult times
+- 🎭 **Emotion Detection**: Real-time emotion analysis from voice and facial expressions to better understand your emotional state
+- 💬 **Conversational Support**: Natural conversations to help you feel heard and supported
+- 📚 **Educational Resources**: Reliable information about breast cancer to reduce anxiety and uncertainty

+**If you're experiencing severe emotional distress, please reach out to:**
+- Your healthcare provider
+- A licensed mental health professional
+- Crisis helplines in your area
+- Support groups for breast cancer patients and survivors

+**Remember**: You're not alone, and it's okay to seek professional help when needed.

 ---

 ## 🚀 Quick Start

+### Prerequisites

+**⚠️ Important: This project requires Python < 11**
+- **Recommended**: Python 10.x (personally tested and working)
+- **Supported**: Python 3.8 - 3.10
+- **Not supported**: Python 11+ (due to compatibility issues with some dependencies)

 ### 1. Clone the repository
 ```bash